& Construction

 Under the direction of Cui Kai, one of China’s top architectural masters, this abandoned industrial site has been transformed into a multifunctional architectural complex with a total construction area of about 42,800 square meters and a complex, irregular, wave-shaped arch structure.
 The centerpiece is a colorful, tiled, exposed-concrete arcade that runs through the building, like a “swimming dragon” wandering through the revitalized Taoxichuan area.

 Looking back on the most successful aspects of the Taoxi Mingzhu project, Wan Renwei, director of China Construction First Group subsidiary the BIM Center, says that it was the “true application of digital construction technology” and “full connection between design and construction” that made the construction of this complex and unusual-shaped building possible.
-Huang Yong, chief engineer of China Construction First Bureau Huajiang Construction Company says, “Without the simulation and emulation of digital technology, the modeling of unusual shapes based on Revit, and the many applications of various 3D scanning technologies, this kind of masterful construction of unique and complex shapes would be difficult to achieve.”
+Huang Yong, chief engineer of China Construction First Division Group Huajiang Construction Co.,Ltd. says, “Without the simulation and emulation of digital technology, the modeling of unusual shapes based on Revit, and the many applications of various 3D scanning technologies, this kind of masterful construction of unique and complex shapes would be difficult to achieve.”

 To create the distinctive shape of the building’s curved arcade, the project team used building information (BIM) technology to carry out 3D modeling, carefully constructing a digital model of the curved keel, then numbering, dividing, and laying it out.
 To ensure precise changes in the curvature of the keel, the team also used a string-laying robot to carry out precise checks.
-The construction team used visual programming and modeling technology to design the formwork system of the cast-in-place structure, and realized the automatic sorting of the embedded glazed tiles using BIM.
+The project team used visual programming and modeling technology to design the formwork system of the cast-in-place structure, and realized the automatic sorting of the embedded glazed tiles using BIM.

 Through the use of Autodesk tools, including Revit, Dynamo, and Navisworks, the three-dimensional design results were applied to the automatic processing of the formwork and the glazed brick and the site construction.
 The team also verified and optimized the design plan through the comprehensive application of the model in depth, which ensured the precision of the curved surface, the feasibility of the design, and the accuracy of construction.